Xilinx/PYNQ/docs/source/14_tracebuffer.rst

 Example notebooks
 ======================

-There are two notebooks available in the example notebooks directory in the Jupyter home area showing how to use the tracebuffer; *tracebuffer_i2c.ipynb* and *tracebuffer_spi.ipynb*.
+There are two notebooks available in the example notebooks directory in the Jupyter home area showing how to use the tracebuffer.
 One shows an IIC example, and the other shows a SPI example.